Date: Saturday, April 9 2016

 Students of Appendix N will surely notice references to key works.
 Judges are encouraged to read Tower of the Elephant, by Robert E. Howard, and Fritz Leiber’s Lean Times in Lankhmar prior to running the adventure.

-Bookings for this event have not opened yet.
-Bookings open at 12-noon GMT on Friday March 23rd.
+Bookings for this event are currently closed.
+Player bookings will open at 12:00 noon GMT on Friday September 21st.